Big Kahuna (series): Big Kahuna Party

 Big Kahuna Party includes a single-player mode and an up to 4 player multiplayer mode.
 Each level resembles oceanic holiday for players as they match up sea-themed objects.
 Players have to discover new and exotic fish and explore all 99 levels.
 Players can swap tiles using either just the Wii Remote, or with both the Wii Remote and the Nunchuk.
 Big Kahuna Party also features explosives, which are created as players make matches of 5 or more.
 They will vary in sizes from little sticks of dynamite to huge nuclear bombs used to clear out large sections of hard to reach level tiles.
-The game was released by Reflexive Entertainment in December 15, 2008.
+The game was released by Reflexive Entertainment in 15 December 2008.

 IGN cited that it's an "uninspired rehash" with little lasting appeal.
 Wiiloveit.com, however, stated that it has a nice party element, serving as "the main draw" of the release.

+Big Kahuna Reef 3

+Big Kahuna Reef 3 is the next installment of Big Kahuna Reef in the Big Kahuna series, maintaining the popular bomb power-ups introduced in its predecessor, Big Kahuna Reef 2.
+In contrast to its predecessors, this matchmaking casual game does not include a level editor, but it brings new elements such as talismans and charms, designed to assist players in completing levels, multiplying scores, and encountering various surprises.
+Players will engage with only two level sets called "Kahuna Quest" and "Tiki Challenges", and can also enjoy four entertaining minigames.
+The game was released by Reflexive Entertainment in June 2012 for PC.